 - You are being offered a substantial and attractive premium of 79.6% to Brockman Resources' VWAP for the 90 days prior to the Announcement Date (10 November 2010). - You will become a shareholder in Wah Nam International, a company listed on the HKEx.
-If the Offer is successful, to Wah Nam International's knowledge, it will become the only HKEx listed company developing a significant Australian hematite iron ore deposit. - As a Wah Nam International Shareholder, you may benefit from the Combined Group's ability to attract financing for the Marillana Project. - The Combined Group will be in a better position than Brockman Resources to progress, develop and finance the potential independent infrastructure requirements of the Marillana Project. - The HKEx is one of the world's largest markets by market capitalisation. - You may be entitled to Capital Gains Tax rollover relief on the disposal of your Brockman Resources Shares. - If the Offer is successful, you will be issued dual ASX/HKEx listed Wah Nam International Shares. - If the Offer is not successful and no alternative proposal emerges, the price for your Brockman Resources Shares may fall.
+If the Offer is successful, to Wah Nam International's knowledge, it will become the only HKEx listed company developing a significant Australian hematite iron ore deposit. - The HKEx is one of the world's largest markets by market capitalisation. - You may be entitled to Capital Gains Tax rollover relief on the disposal of your Brockman Resources Shares. - If the Offer is successful, you will be issued dual ASX/HKEx listed Wah Nam International Shares. - If the Offer is not successful and no alternative proposal emerges, the price for your Brockman Resources Shares may fall.